-Are you a student with Usher syndrome?
+Are you a young adult with Usher syndrome?
 Would you like to share your experiences?
-Contact us here: firstname.lastname@example.org
+Contact us here: email@example.com

-Dealing with Usher syndrome is not easy for anyone but especially when you are a young adult.
+Dealing with Usher syndrome is not easy for anyone, especially when you are a young adult.
 As young adults, we look forward to being more independent; selecting a college; or planning on a career.
-It is challenging to make these choices because we do not know others with Usher syndrome, who have gone through these situations previously.
-We have created this series with hopes of connecting young adults with others who have Usher syndrome as well.
-The goal of this page is to provide advice on college, starting your career, self-advocacy, and better understanding the ADA relating to Usher syndrome.
+It is challenging to make these choices if we do not know others with Usher syndrome who have gone through these same situations.
+We created this series with the hope of connecting young adults with Usher syndrome with each other.
+The goal of this page is to provide advice on college, starting your career, self-advocacy, and better understanding the Americans with Disabilities Act (ADA) relating to Usher syndrome.
 We encourage you to use this page as a resource and to write to us with suggestions and ideas.

 Megan Lengel, a recent college graduate and young adult with Usher syndrome, has offered to share with us her valuable experience attending college while dealing with Usher syndrome.